-A new Jamaican eatery plans to open in a downtown Ellsworth space formerly occupied by Mexican cuisine restaurants.
+A new eatery plans to open in a downtown Ellsworth space formerly occupied by Mexican cuisine restaurants.

 The new business will be called Acadia 876, according to a banner posted on the porch at 191 Main St. The banner simply says “coming soon” and that it will offer American and Jamaican dishes for breakfast, lunch and dinner.